Lord-of-the-Network-Rings/All-about-Networking-and-Understanding-with-Rinku/README.md

 Firat it checked before output which is " data speed of sim operator to broadcasted Tower frequency data receive capacity Tower to my sim card IC.
 Then it checks my Sim IC to my main board IC's  network connectivity and power capacity.
+handsent mainly we call it the
+$ 'mother_board /main board'. $
-handsent mainly we call it the     $'mother_board /main board'.$ Of combination of    Multiple Sister_board =/< in a Single Main_board
+Of combination of    Multiple Sister_board =/< in a Single Main_board

 Motherboard can be a combination of verious boards in a single Space / Board . with intigrated IC and logic-Gates with mathematical Calculation of electricity supply inside the main board and it's Connectivity.